top of page

 1. File Controls

-• New, Open, Save, Print, and Import/Export icons.
+2. Icons for New, Open, Save, Print, and Import/Export.

-• These are standard operations but note Rhino’s ability to save in multiple file types like .3dm, .stl, .dxf, and .obj.
+3. These are standard operations, but note Rhino’s ability to save in multiple file types like .3dm, .stl, .dxf, and .obj.

-• Each view mode offers different feedback depending on what you’re modeling — wireframe for precision, rendered for visualization.
+9. Each view mode offers different feedback depending on what I’m modeling — wireframe for precision, rendered for visualization.

 The Standard Toolbar saves time.
-You’ll use it constantly — to switch views, save files, and maintain modeling control.
-Learn to recognize its icons early; they form the backbone of your daily workflow.
+I will use it constantly — to switch views, save files, and maintain modeling control.
+Learning to recognize its icons early forms the backbone of my daily workflow.

 3. The Main Menu Bar